Developer Guide

 1. Why are they static?

-values were used instead of creating new Functional Interface Objects each time primarily because of limitations in Java.
+static values were used instead of creating new Functional Interface Objects each time primarily because of limitations in Java.

 Namely, Java is unable to compare two Functional Interface Objects unless they are the same Object.
 This affected Unit Testing

-as without comparison, we would never be able to test if two MeetingContainsKeywordsPredicate
+as without comparison, we would never be able to test if two MeetingContainsKeywordsPredicate were the same.
+Utilizing static

 Functional Interfaces allowed us to compare these two of them together and provide higher quality tests.